-We spent Thanksgiving at Ryan’s (my fiancé) brother’s house in Dallas.
+We spent Thanksgiving at Doug’s (my husband) brother’s house in Dallas.
 He has two 2.5 year old twins, James and Grace, and a 6-month old baby girl, Ann.

 Little kids are adorable.
 Almost everyone will agree with me on that.
 But if you look beyond their sweetness, you begin to realize how little kids are powerful teachers.

 Adults are constantly trying to teach kids.
 I wanted to flip the roles and ask: What can we learn from kids?
 What did I learn hanging out with James, Grace, and Ann for the last four days?